garden-io/garden/docs/reference/commands.md

   | `--silent` | `-s` | boolean | Suppress log output.
 Same as setting --logger-type&#x3D;quiet.
   | `--env` | `-e` | string | The environment (and optionally namespace) to work against.
   | `--logger-type` |  | `quiet` `basic` `fancy` `json`  | Set logger type.
-[1mfancy:[22m updates log lines in-place when their status changes (e.g. when tasks complete), [1mbasic:[22m appends a new log line when a log line&#x27;s status changes, [1mjson:[22m same as basic, but renders log lines as JSON, [1mquiet:[22m suppresses all log output, same as --silent.
+fancy: updates log lines in-place when their status changes (e.g. when tasks complete),
+basic: appends a new log line when a log line&#x27;s status changes,
+json: same as basic, but renders log lines as JSON,
+quiet: suppresses all log output, same as --silent.
   | `--log-level` | `-l` | `error` `warn` `info` `verbose` `debug` `silly` `0` `1` `2` `3` `4` `5`  | Set logger level.
 Values can be either string or numeric and are prioritized from 0 to 5 (highest to lowest) as follows: error: 0, warn: 1, info: 2, verbose: 3, debug: 4, silly: 5.
   | `--output` | `-o` | `json` `yaml`  | Output command result in specified format (note: disables progress logging and interactive functionality).
   | `--emoji` |  | boolean | Enable emoji in output (defaults to true if the environment supports it).